iAbadia/Volatility-Plugin-Tutorial/README.md

     604 svchost.exe
     ...

 Now we're talking!
-This is great but, what if you want the results in greptext for an easier prcessing?
+This is great but, what if you want the results in greptext for an easier processing?
 Or even an sqlite3 database?
 We'll need the **unified output** for that, let's find out how!

 #### Unified Output
 Here we learn how to print the right way. `render_text()` works for a quick fix but, if we want our plugin to offer the best we need `unifed_output()`.
 This will centralize all the presenting results stuff into one function - actually two.
-However, if you want to do somethig "special" when printing on any specific format you can always define `render_x()` - where x is any of the [available formats](https://github.com/volatilityfoundation/volatility/wiki/Unified-Output#standard-renderers) - and do it as you like.
+However, if you want to do something "special" when printing on any specific format you can always define `render_x()` - where x is any of the [available formats](https://github.com/volatilityfoundation/volatility/wiki/Unified-Output#standard-renderers) - and do it as you like.
 Defining `render_x()` actually overrides the default printing function.
 We've already done that, remember?

 As I said, it's not just one function, but two: `unified_output()` and `generator()`.
 The latter will provide `unified_output()` a generator with the data and `unified_output()` will return a `TreeGrid` object with that data and it's structure.
-An example is worth a thousang words, so:
+An example is worth a thousand words, so:

     def generator(self, data):
         for task in data: